borowka-obs/hevelius-backend/README.md

 observatory management system.
 It's in the early stages of development, but some of the features are usable already.

-## Current capabilities
+## Current capabilities (command-line)

-Status as of Jan 2025:
+Status as of Feb 2025:

 - **Scan FITS repository on disk**: Hevelius is able to scan a local disk for FITS files, extract some data from found files (from filenames and FITS header) and put this information into PostgreSQL DB.
 Then the DB is used to report various characteristics.
 - **Full sky histogram**: Generate full sky distribution of found frames with 1 degree resolution.
 The data is presented as interactive RA/DEC chart.
 - **Points of interest**: Generate a list of the most commonly photographed coordinates in the sky.
 - **Objects and frames search**: Ability to find catalog objects and frames based on specified RA/DEC coordinates and radius.